Student Support

 The Edna Rathman Fund in Sustainable Agriculture was established in 2002 to support students studying sustainable agriculture in the GPSA.
 Ms. Rathman owned approximately 1000 acres of farmland and was committed to maintaining and increasing the productivity her land through use of science-based soil and water conservation practices including rotations that included oats and forages, terraces, buffer strips, grassed waterways, and field border strips.
 She invested in the GPSA and its students in “hopes that the sustainability of production agriculture in Iowa will be improved.”

-The second fellowship program is called the Graduate Fellowship in Sustainable Agriculture.
-This fellowship was established by an anonymous donor to support graduate students studying sustainable agriculture.
+The Graduate Fellowship in Sustainable Agriculture was established by an anonymous donor to support graduate students studying sustainable agriculture.
 The Graduate Fellowship in Sustainable Agriculture provides at least one quarter-time assistantship annually or every other year, depending on available funds.
-This Fellowship does not include tuition.
+This Fellowship covers stipend & benefits only

 Any GPSA faculty may apply for a fellowship to support their students.
 Preference is given to accepted, incoming students, but in some cases current students may also be funded.
 To apply for a fellowship, faculty must submit a letter of application that outlines the research that the student will be undertaking as well as the funding plan.
 Letters of application should be submitted to Lynette Edsall at camelot@iastate.edu.